Thank you for reading our post, please rate this article at the end.

 - Technical, rugged pressure = 33% air pressure & @ 33% cruise speed

-10-20 PSI is a good tire pressure range for most non-technical terrains or mild-mid-difficulty trails.
+mild-to-mid-difficulty trails.
 I usually go down to 12-15 PSI for most trails, but I can go even lower to 8-10 PSI in the snow.

-Here’re some practical tips to keep in mind when airing down your tires for off-road use:
+Here are some practical tips to keep in mind when airing down your tires for off-road use:

-- A rule of thumb for new wheelers is they should lower the pressure enough so that they drop the sidewall height (rim to ground) by 25%
+- A rule of thumb for new wheelers is that they should lower the pressure enough so that they drop the sidewall height (rim to ground) by 25%

 - You must decrease the safe load-carrying capacity as you air down the tires and lower the tire pressure.
 Failure to lower the load-carrying capacity runs the risk of the tires getting hotter.